Home Studio Set Up Overview

-You want low extraneous noise (airplanes, traffic, computer hum) but also you want to deaden any and all echos or reverb of your voice.
-This might be attained simply by stepping into a closet that blocks surrounding sound and echos.
+You want low extraneous noise (airplanes, traffic, computer hum) but also you want to deaden any and all echos or reverb of your voice inside your booth.
+This might be achieved simply by stepping into a closet that blocks surrounding sound and echos.
 Maybe you strategically add towels or blankets or moving blankets or foam.
 Other options and ideas are shared on videos below.

-Here’s a relief: You don’t need more than a decent low-priced condenser mic that is properly angled and properly used.
-Don’t be tech-obsessed.
-It’s not about a pricey mic (TLM 103s run about $1100, but you can find more expensive ones in professional studios).
-Expensive mics can actually be too sensitive!
-Expect to pay around $200 at least for an acceptable new mic- but you can also shop for a used one as well (recommendations on my Studio Hardware and Components page).
+Expect to pay around $200-$400 for an acceptable new mic- but you can also shop for a used one as well (recommendations on my Studio Hardware and Components page).

 A well-positioned good condenser mic that you use with proper mic technique will do just fine, and it shouldn’t have to break your bank.

 Voice actors don’t have to be sound engineers, but we have to angle our mics properly to provide good sound and avoid gusts of wind, the “plosives,” like “p’s” and “b’s.”